Nursing Careers and Pathways

 If nurses, CRNAs, and other health professionals want to get involved, what should they do?

-Daniels McKinney: Nurses, CRNAs, healthcare professionals and other individuals can get involved by visiting Get Involved and complete the “Be A Tutor” link at Nursing Careers and Pathways Program.
+Daniels McKinney: Nurses, CRNAs, healthcare professionals, and other individuals can get involved by visiting Get Involved and complete the “Be A Tutor” link.
 Volunteers are needed for tutoring in math and science, mentoring, presenting different healthcare and STEM careers, administrative responsibilities, accounting or finance, grant writing, and public relations/social media skills.

 What are some of the activities of Nursing CAP in addition to fostering an interest in nursing? (i.e., field trips, speakers, etc.)